CSC207-UofT/course-project-26/phase2/design_document_phase2.md

 current concentration level.
 The instructions given are detailed and well illustrated.
 #### Tolerance for Error
 Our second-hand book platform simply follow this principle by providing warnings of hazards and errors.
 The system will print error and show where the errors are when the given commands are wrong.
-This avoids the Users from getting Error messages when they kee on using our system.
+This avoids Users from getting Error messages when they keep on using our system.
 #### Low Physical Effort
-Our second-hand book platform can be used efficiently and comfortably and with a minimum of fatigue.
-It's really simple and required zero efforts.
+Our second-hand book platform can be used efficiently and comfortably, without getting fatigued.
+It is simple and requires zero effort.
 It also allows users to maintain a neutral body position while using our system.
 #### Size and Space for Approach and Use
 In our design, we provide a clear line of sight to important elements by making them bold.
-Some important instructions and commands are also being highlighted.
-It's comfortable and no stress when using our system.
+Some important instructions and commands are also being highlighted, which provides convenience to users when using our system.

 #### Flexibility in Use
-In the future, we can provide different choices in methods of use.
-For now, the database are only connected when we run the codes we have, and we use command line for our system.
-Therefore, flexibility are limited.
+In the future, we can provide different methods of use.
+Due to the fact that we currently use command line for our user interface, the flexibility of our application is limited.

 #### Perceptible Information
 We could improve a lot more on our User Interface in the future.
-We could provide adequate contrast between essential information and its surroundings, and perhaps provide compatibility with a variety of techniques or devices used by people with sensory limitations.
+We could provide adequate contrast between essential information and its surroundings.
+Furthermore, we could provide compatibility to people with sensory limitations by advacning the techniques.

 ### Target Customer
 Our Target customers will simply be the students.
 For now, it has been narrowed down to the UofT students who want to buy and sell second hand books.
-Our second-hand book platform creates a community that solves students' needs to buy affordable books for their new school term while also satisfying their needs to sell their old textbooks.
-Therefore, it is different from other E-commerce platform which limits their users to represent only one function - they are either the seller(store owner) or the buyer (customer).
+Our platform is different from other E-commerce platform which limits their users to represent either a seller or a buyer.

-Our second-hand book platform are specifically designed for students who want to either buy second-hand books or sell their old textbooks.
-Therefore, our system are less likely to be used for students who want new textbooks.
-Also, our system are less likely to be used for students who are in a hurry on getting their textbooks.
+Our second-hand book platform is specifically designed for students who want to either buy second-hand books or sell their old textbooks.
+Therefore, our system is less likely to be used for students who want new textbooks.
+Also, our system is less likely to be used for students who are in a hurry on getting their textbooks.
 It is an online platform, so you will need to wait for your books just like buying stuff online.